The See of Things

 “Uh huh,” she said, poking at my sincerity like a fox sniffing at a turtle in his shell.

 Nana added, “Well, you better truly then.
 And don’t you dare care if you can’t find respect for him too.
-Caring without respect is like frosting a stale bread and calling it cake,” she’d huff.
+Caring without respect is like frosting stale bread and calling it cake,” she’d huff.
 “Compassion’s not for sissies and real respect shouldn’t come easy.
 You have to work at it.”

 “I don’t see him respecting us with all his crying,” I said, hearing the calls of a game of kick-the-can coming through the window.